xing0047/cca-llava/README.md

 - [2024/09/27] CCA is accepted to NeurIPS 2024🎉.

 ## 📖 Introduction
-Recent Large Vision Language Models (LVLMs) present remarkable zero-shot conversational and reasoning capabilities given multimodal queries.
-Nevertheless, they suffer from object hallucination, a phenomenon where LVLMs are prone to generate textual responses not factually aligned with image inputs.
-Our pilot study reveals that object hallucination is closely tied with Rotary Position Encoding (RoPE), a widely adopted positional dependency modeling design in existing LVLMs.
-Due to the long-term decay in RoPE, LVLMs tend to hallucinate more when relevant visual cues are distant from instruction tokens in the multimodal input sequence.
-Additionally, we observe a similar effect when reversing the sequential order of visual tokens during multimodal alignment.
-Our tests indicate that long-term decay in RoPE poses challenges to LVLMs while capturing visual-instruction interactions across long distances.
-We propose Concentric Causal Attention (CCA), a simple yet effective positional alignment strategy that mitigates the impact of RoPE long-term decay in LVLMs by naturally reducing relative distance between visual and instruction tokens.
-With CCA, visual tokens can better interact with instruction tokens, thereby enhancing model's perception capability and alleviating object hallucination.
-Without bells and whistles, our positional alignment method surpasses existing hallucination mitigation strategies by large margins on multiple object hallucination benchmarks.
+- We reveal that object hallucination is closely tied with **Rotary Position Encoding** (RoPE), a widely adopted positional dependency modeling design in existing LVLMs.
+Due to the **long-term decay** in RoPE, LVLMs tend to hallucinate more when relevant visual cues are distant from instruction tokens in the multimodal input sequence.
+- Motivated by this, we propose **Concentric Causal Attention (CCA)**, a simple yet effective positional alignment strategy that mitigates the impact of RoPE long-term decay in LVLMs by naturally reducing relative distance between visual and instruction tokens.
 <div align="center">
   <img src="images/cca_attn.jpg" alt="Your Image" width="80%" style="float: left; margin-right: 1px;"/>
 </div>